ambientelivre/samples-alfresco/hack-sdk/readme.md

 <h3 align="center">Personalizando o Conteúdo do Alfresco</h3>
 O Alfresco permite a personalização do conteúdo armazenado no sistema.
 Para criar conteúdo personalizado no Alfresco, siga as instruções abaixo:

-1.Crie um novo modelo de conteúdo no Alfresco
+1. Crie um novo modelo de conteúdo no Alfresco
 2. Defina as propriedades e metadados do modelo de conteúdo
 3. Implantar o modelo de conteúdo personalizado no Alfresco
 <h3 align="center">Implantando o Projeto e Conteúdo Personalizado no Alfresco</h3>